 Orchestra – Orchestra is open to all students who play an orchestral stringed instrument (e.g. violin, viola, cello, or bass).
 Orchestra provides an academic opportunity for students to further develop their instrumental skills and experience quality orchestral literature through meaningful ensemble performance.
 Additional rehearsals take place several times a week during activity period throughout the school year.
 Two evening concerts (December and May) are required (graded).
 Students electing Orchestra as a class may also participate in Band and/or Chorus during Activity Period.
 This half credit class meets every other day over the course of the school year.

 Computer Applications – This class will teach students the fundamental concepts of word processing needed for their middle school classes.
 Students will use Microsoft Word to format, edit, and print various projects.
 Students will also practice proper keyboarding techniques using Micro Type software.
 In addition to word processing, students will learn how to compose a professional email.

 Computer Science - This course will introduce students to basic coding and computer science principles through the development of games and interactive animations.
 Students will be challenged to collaborate with their peers, investigate different problem-solving techniques, and persist through difficult tasks.

 Industrial Technology – Computer Aided Design (CAD), Graphic Design, and Robotics are the foundations of this course.
-Students will research all aspects of the universal systems model and utilize creative problem solving skills to solve design challenges in each area of concentration.
-Projects include CAD drawings, posters, mouse pads, and robotic programs.
+Students will research all aspects of the universal systems model and utilize creative problem-solving skills to solve design challenges in each area of concentration.
+Projects include CAD drawings, posters, sublimated mugs, and robotic programs.